All Episodes

 I see.

-Like I'm saying, I'm trying to cover a lot of territory here.
+And one person, one of them, like I'm saying, I'm trying to cover a lot of territory here.

-A book was just published by Nick Cook of Jane's Defense Weekly on the Black Budget Project, and I'm featured in the book.
+A book was just published by Nick Cook of Jane's Defense Weekly on the black budget project, and I'm featured in the book.

 Were you part of a black budget?